JayMehta-98/Final-Project/README.md

 **Known Issues**: The file name for each sample had to be manually changed to their corresponding case id and I had to fish out two files which were extra since I had a 143 cases but had 145 files.

 ## Milestone 2
 After preparing the dataset, the major issue I faced was getting the columns of count matrix and rows of column data to match.
 I had to get rid of the index columns in both the datasets for the vignette to work and to load the data in DESeq 2.
 I had to modify the vignette to load the data and make it compliant to DESeq2.

+To match the columns of cts to the rows of col data, I used python to wrangle the data, Please use the script below on Google Colab to get the rows and columns in the same order.

+### Run this script on Python

 ```
 cts <- read.csv('ctssort2.csv', check.names=FALSE , row.names=1)